Home

 Kinesiotape comes pre-cut or in rolls.

-When applied correctly, kinesiotaping is said to work by lifting the skin slightly to increase the space between the skin and fascia (the layer of connective tissue covering the muscles).
+Manufacturers claim that when applied correctly, kinesio tape works by lifting the skin slightly to increase the space between the skin and fascia (the layer of connective tissue covering the muscles).

 Email icon